Pasture, Rangeland, and Adaptive Grazing

 Many plants that are considered pasture weeds are highly palatable and nutritious, especially during the vegetative stage.
 Take, for instance, dandelion and plantain.
 Both are numerous in many pastures, and producers can spend thousands of dollars spraying them with herbicides.
 They are, however, valuable plants that occupy different root zones, and so deliver nutrients from different soil depths.
 They are also very nutritious and palatable and contain secondary and tertiary compounds that act as natural medicines and dewormers (Villalba et al., 2014).
 These and many other “weeds” can be a valuable contribution to sustainable pastures.
 With skilled management, even our so-called “noxious weeds” like knapweed and kochia can be grazed by sheep, goats, or cattle.

 Some forbs and grasses are non-native, invasive plants that have the capacity to crowd out other plants.
 Those types of weeds may need concerted control strategies.
 In agriculture, we have become very accustomed to taking reactive measures—whether pesticide application or mechanical approaches like cultivation—in order to eliminate unwanted plants and establish a favorable environment for the kinds of plants we want.
 But if we can look at crop production and pasture as “systems,” and begin to understand how plants and animals and humans interact on a given landscape, weeds will become much less of a problem.
-For more information see ATTRA’s Principles of Sustainable Weed Management for Croplands.
+For more information see ATTRA’s Sustainable Weed Management for Small and Medium-Scale Farms.

 Techniques for Dealing with Problem Weeds in Pastures